-VerteBar was created from the stories of everyday people suffering from musculoskeletal pain.
+VerteBar was created from the stories of everyday people suffering from muscle and joint issues.
 Pain is limiting and may have a negative effect on overall health and quality of life.
 Long-term solutions have yet to be discovered.

 Physical therapy exercise aides spend one on one time with patients, multiple times per week for several weeks at a time.
 I have heard main providers of households fearful of letting their families down, unable to work, and afraid they won’t be able to return to their labor-intensive job.
 I’ve heard of mothers unable to lift their infant children due to debilitating back pain.
 I have heard of geriatric patients afraid of falling because they are unable to get up off the ground.
 The less we move, the less we are able to move.